 Architecture/Art History PhD Forum

 The Architecture/Art History PhD Forum is not a public lecture, but a focused, seminar discussion.
-Regrettably, it can only be open to PhD students of the GSAPP, PhD students in the Department of Art History and Archaeology, and recently graduated Core and Mellon Fellows.
+Regrettably, it is only open to PhD students of the GSAPP, PhD students in the Department of Art History and Archaeology, and recently graduated Core and Mellon Fellows.

-Please rsvp with the word "forum" in the subject line of the e-mail message.
-Students who have rsvp'd will receive electronic copy of the material that will serve as focus of the discussion.
+To attend, please RSVP to the organizers with the word "forum" in the subject line of the email.
+Students who have reserved a spot will receive an electronic copy of the reading material in advance.